DesperatePeter/starsector-advanced-weapon-control/README.md

 Hotkeys (rebindable in Settings.editme):
 - NUMPAD 1-7 - Cycle firing modes for weapon groups 1-7 for targeted or player ship (not rebindable)
-- "J" - Show info about current firing modes (and load/save modes)
+- "J" - Show info about current firing modes (and load/save modes if automatic saving/loading is disabled)
 - "/" - Reset all modes back to default for current ship (for current loadout)
 - "*" - Manually load firing modes for all deployed ships
 - "-" - Cycle suffix for the last group you cycled modes for